Does Acupuncture For Depression Actually Work?

 • Sleep disturbances

-• Headaches, as well as body aches and pains
+• Headaches, body aches, and chronic pain

 • Low libido